microprediction/building_an_open_ai_network/docs/feedback.md

 >>Cotton is a brilliant, original, 'out of the box' thinker with command of his subject.
 Cotton's Microprediction is necessary reading for those whose success depends upon data-driven predictions.”

-Joseph Langsam, PhD, (via [MIT Press](https://mitpress.mit.edu/9780262047326/microprediction/)) Board Member, ACTUS Financial Research Foundation; former member, Board on Mathematical Sciences and Analytics, National Academies Sciences, Engineering and Medicine; coeditor of Handbook on Systemic Risk
+Joseph Langsam, PhD, (via [MIT Press](https://mitpress.mit.edu/9780262047326/microprediction/)) Board on Mathematical Sciences and Analytics, National Academies Sciences, Engineering and Medicine; coeditor of Handbook on Systemic Risk

 ---